WeidongWan/Separation-of-multiplicative-interaction/README.md

 # Separation-of-multiplicative-interaction
 open-source code of the manuscript submitted to IEEE IoT J

-MATLAB files :
+MATLAB Files :

-Script File :
+Script Files :

 BER_of_different_beamforming_strategies.m - Compare the performance of CGM, UNFEQ and random beamforming for SMI scheme.